Waiting for Remus to respond, it felt like my future hung upon his answer. Was I too bold, asking for a honeymoon without a wedding?

 On the far side of the warehouse, Remus and Boles were alternately shooting and ducking each other's spells while Tom, Julia, and Evan held off the River troll.
 Protego charms kept Glenelg lumbering toward his foes, although slowly.

 Sendak tromped inside, striking one gauntlet against the other to gain his opponent's attention.
 The clang of steel stopped Glenelg in his tracks, but I kept running.
-When I drew near enough, I morphed my features into Maris' and called, "Teddy-bear!"
+When I drew near enough, I morphed my features into Maris's and called, "Theo-bear!"

 I walked over.
 "Wait where?"

-"Here," Maris said, stepping out of the shadows in the back.
+"Here."
+Maris stepped out of the shadows in the back.
 She held her wand pointed at Remus.
 "Free him."

-"Even if he wasn't protected by a Protego charm," I bluffed, "you couldn't hit him from there, so put down the wand."
+"Even if he wasn't protected by a Shield Charm," I bluffed, "you couldn't hit him from there, so put down the wand."

 "I can hit him!" she cried, jerking her wand toward Evan.